 Location: LBNL Building 50 Auditorium

-BIDS Senior Fellows Bin Yu , Phil Stark, John Canny and Kristofer Bouchard are among the confirmed speakers.
+BIDS Senior Fellows Bin Yu , Philip Stark, John Canny and Kristofer Bouchard are among the confirmed speakers.
 The conference planning team includes BIDS Senior Fellows Dani Ushizima and Kristofer Bouchard.

 Bin Yu is Chancellor’s Professor in the Departments of Statistics and of Electrical Engineering & Computer Science at the University of California at Berkeley.
 She is founding co-director of the Microsoft Joint Lab at Peking University on Statistics and Information Technology.
 Her group at Berkeley is engaged in interdisciplinary research with scientists from genomics, neuroscience, and medicine.
 In order to solve data problems in these domain areas, her group employs quantitative critical thinking and develops statistical and machine learning algorithms and theory.
 She has published more than 100 scientific papers in premier journals in statistics, machine learning, information theory, signal processing, remote sensing, neuroscience, genomics, and networks.
 She is a member of the U.S. National Academy of Sciences and fellow of the American Academy of Arts and Sciences.